EricApostal/invite-ranks/readme.md

 In order to use this, you need to setup the config first.
+I don't reccomend you read this in github as therer are formatting issues.
 Example on how to use:

 {